The number of coronavirus cases in North Lincolnshire increased by 159 in the last 24 hours, official figures show – and one more death was recorded.

 Daily death counts are revised each day, with each case backdated to the actual date of death.

-The figures also show that three-quarters of people in North Lincolnshire have received two doses of a Covid-19 vaccine.
+The figures also show that nearly two-thirds of people in North Lincolnshire have received a booster dose of a Covid-19 vaccine.

-The latest figures show 114,288 people had received both jabs by September 5 (Sunday) – 77% of those aged 16 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 100,468 people had received a booster or third dose by March 10 (Thursday) – 65% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.